tronkko/js-test/README.md

 # Rhino
 Js-test can be used to test server-side JavaScript written for [Rhino](https://developer.mozilla.org/en-US/docs/Rhino_documentation).

 The same test modules can be used for browser as well as Rhino.
-However, test suites for Rhinoe are stored as plain JavaScript.
+However, test suites for Rhino are stored as plain JavaScript.
 For example, a simple test suite `tests/all.js` might contain:
 ```
 /* Include necessary sub-modules here */
 load ('../js/test.js');